-My experiences as an undergraduate at a teaching-focused university led me to develop a strong philosophy of learning as an interactive process between teachers and students, where students should be able to connect with material in a way that is relevant to their lives.
-In my experience, what students take away from the classroom are not just the facts presented in lecture, but an increased curiosity in the subject, an ability to engage in critical discussion, and hopefully, a new appreciation for the world around them.
+Whether we’re in person, remote, or hybrid, my goal is help students be intellectually brave, learn to collaborate with diverse groups, and to feel able to lead with the heart and follow their passions.
+My previous experiences as an undergraduate at a small liberal arts college, a graduate instructor, and a volunteer instructor for The Carpentries have led me to develop a strong philosophy of learning as an interactive process between teachers and students, where students should be able to connect with material in a way that is relevant to their lives.
+I hope that students leave the classroom with increased curiosity, self-confidence, ability to engage in deep and thoughtful discussion, and a new appreciation for how the world around them works.

 I believe that an important role for scientists is to give back and I see training students and fellow scientists as a major component of this.
 I have enjoyed my teaching and mentorship activities and I look forward to mentoring young scientists in the future, whether they choose to pursue research or seek alternate careers.

-- Evolutionary Biology, developed and taught entire undergraduate course as the instructor
+- Evolutionary Biology, developed and taught undergraduate (USU)

 - Software Carpentry Workshops (Washington University, Boston WiSE, NYU, University of Michigan WiSE), developed and taught course material on programming concepts to undergraduate and graduate students, and faculty at various institutions.